FOLLOW US

 With fee simple ownership comes the following rights to:

-Unlike a leasehold estate, which contemplates the rental or leasing of property for a defined duration, ownership in fee simple usually continues for an indefinite period, making it one of the most potent ownership types in real estate.
+These four rights (use, sell, bequeath, and control) are collectively known as the bundle of rights, a foundational concept in property law.
+Fee simple is the only estate type that grants all five rights without restriction.
+Unlike a leasehold estate, which contemplates the rental or leasing of property for a defined duration, ownership in fee simple usually continues for an indefinite period.

 Fee simple absolute is the most complete kind of ownership and involves full rights to the property by the owner in totality.
 This is considered ownership in perpetuity, provided the property taxes are paid and other legal requirements fulfilled.